Course - Graphics Programming - PROG2002

 Further on evaluation

 Re-sit examination is possible in agreement with the course responsible.
+If the number of students is low enough, the re-sit examination form might change to a deliverable and/or oral exam.

 Home exam (100%)